Job79/EasyTcp/README.md

 # How do i use HenkTcp?

-1. Add the nuget package to your application.
+1. Add the nuget package to your application or download this project and inport the classes.
 2. To create a server you can use this example:
 ```cs
 using System;